reimagined/hacker-news-resolve/README.md

 # Reproducing Hacker News using ReSolve

-This tutorial guides you through the process of creating a Hacker News application.
-It consists of the following steps:
+This tutorial shows you how to create a **Hacker News** application and consists of the following steps:

 * [Requirements](#requirements)
 * [Creating a New ReSolve Application](#creating-a-new-resolve-application)